marmstr3/ETLChallenge/test_05/README.md

 ## medication-administrations.json
 This is a list of [FHIR MedicationAdministration resources](https://www.hl7.org/fhir/medicationadministration.html) for the sample patient.

+Educational Note:  Intravenous (IV) continuous infusion medications are recorded when the infusion is started or the rate is changed.
+Within a single MedicationAdministration resource, the infusion rate is a constant value with specified units.
+Also note, in many cases, IV rates are normalized by the patient's weight in kilograms (e.g. 10 mcg/kg/min for a 50kg patient would be 500mcg/min).
+The actual IV pump flow rate would be normalized by the concentration of the drug in the total volume of saline solution.
+For this test, the data provided is already in the unit system required for VIS score calculations.

 ## medications.json
 This is a list of [FHIR Medication resources](https://www.hl7.org/fhir/medication.html) for the sample patient.